blitztide/AutoSyscall/README.md

 # AutoSyscall

-The code for the shellcode injector from my blog post.
+This library builds and makes a shellcode injector for all versions of Windows using raw syscalls.

-This code is a PoC and will probably only run of windows 10 x64 version 1909, this is because of the syscall numbers changing between versions.
-To fix, change the syscall number of line 16 in `syscalls.asm` with the corresponding number for that windows version.
-They can be found [here](https://j00ru.vexillium.org/syscalls/nt/64/).
+This code is a PoC and has only been tested windows 10 x64 version 1909, this is because of the syscall numbers changing between versions, the values can be found [here](https://j00ru.vexillium.org/syscalls/nt/64/).

 ## Install & Build

 ```
 git clone https://github.com/bats3c/DefensiveInjector
 cd DefensiveInjector
+python generate.py
-make
+make _XP_SP2
 ```
+The _XP_SP2 value is the define string for the shellcode.asm file, this will target specific versions of windows.

 ## Using different shellcode